While causes of cyber attacks and cybernetic crime vary, some occur again and again. Here are the top three ways we’re letting the criminals in.

 We all take steps to keep our homes and our possessions safe.
 Whenever we go out, we lock our doors and close our windows so criminals can’t find an easy way in.

 Why, then, do we act so differently when it comes to cyber security?

-Let’s explore three of the key factors that compromise cyber security and increase the likelihood of cyberattacks such as hacking, phishing, malware or identity theft to name but a few.
+Let’s explore three of the key cyber security threats and preventive measures that compromise cyber security and increase the likelihood of cyberattacks such as hacking, phishing, malware or identity theft to name but a few.

 1. Lack of security assistance

 Too few people are aware of the simplest steps to increase cyber security.
 What’s more, most don’t have easy access to the resources they need, when they need them.
 Take passwords.
 It’s known the stronger your password is, the more secure your account will be.